Skip to content

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 That design hands someone else the off switch.
 Inflation dilutes the entry silently; no one sends you a statement headed “purchasing power removed this year.”
 A frozen account, a regulatory action, a bank’s own failure — any of these can interrupt your access to your own labour, and historically, some have.
+Deposit insurance blunts the last one without erasing it: in the US, FDIC coverage is capped at $250,000 per depositor, per insured bank, for each account ownership category — a ceiling, not a blanket guarantee.
+And when a bank is resolved, shareholders and unsecured creditors absorb the losses while insured deposits are protected; a balance sitting above that ceiling is a pro-rata claim on the receivership, not a specially protected class.
 The system isn’t broken when this happens.
 This is the system working as designed: you carry the risk, the institution holds the control.

 That’s not a reason for panic, and it’s certainly not a reason to bury gold in the garden.
 It’s a reason to understand which jobs you’re trusting one institution with, and to route the most important ones — durable savings, a reserve you fully control — onto rails where the off switch is in your hand.